 Over the weekend, I bought some frozen Main lobster tails at ALDI.
 They are a special item that was available at ALDI over the holidays.

 Main lobster is readily available off the shores of Connecticut, so this is the first time I’ve bought frozen tails.
 Usually, I buy live lobsters which are always discounted in the summer.
 But dislike cooking them live, so I sometimes order them to be freshly cooked at the grocery store.

 When prices are good, I’ll cook up a bunch and save the meat for salads or dipping in butter later.
-But, it’s not that difficult to make an easy lobster bisque soup so it’s another way to enjoy this tasty seafood.
+And it’s not that difficult to make a lobster soup which is another way to enjoy this tasty seafood.